voxmedia/autotune/TRANSLATING.md

 ## Getting started:

-Copy the file _config/locale/autotune.yml_ to _config/locale/autotune-mylang.yml_ and edit as needed.
+Copy the file _config/locales/autotune.yml_ to _config/locales/autotune-mylang.yml_ and edit as needed.
 Keep in mind that you *need* to change the 'en:' key to 'mylang:' in order to avoid overwriting other languages.

+This file can be either inside Autotune or your own application.
+Alternatively, you can add them inside the main autotune.yml file.

 To set the language within an initializer (for example a file under _config/initializers/locale.rb_) do: